Achievable logoAchievable logo

 • Stamps and coin collections

-This coverage is typically open perils and may have no deductible.
+This coverage is typically written on an open-perils basis and may have no deductible.

-This endorsement can be used to amend Coverage A of an HO6 policy to provide coverage for risks of direct loss.
-This endorsement makes the perils insured under Coverage A of an HO6 become identical to those insured by the HO3 in order to cover additional alterations and improvements made to a condominium unit.
+This endorsement can be used to amend Coverage A of an HO-6 policy to provide coverage for risks of direct loss.
+It makes the perils insured under Coverage A of an HO-6 identical to those insured by the HO-3, helping cover additional alterations and improvements made to a condominium unit.

 It effectively makes HO-6 Coverage A “open perils” like an HO-3.

-This type of loss is generally excluded from coverage under a homeowner policy.
+This type of loss is generally excluded under a homeowners policy.
 For an additional premium, it may be covered.
-Typical limits vary ($5,000–$50,000) depending on the carrier.
+Typical limits vary ($5,000-$50,000) depending on the carrier.

 Homeowners insurance policies can be enhanced with various endorsements, offering additional coverage for specific needs: